-We have multiple clinical trials of APR-246 currently ongoing.
-In the event that an adverse safety issue, clinical hold or other adverse finding occurs in one or more of our clinical trials of APR-246, such event could adversely affect our other clinical trials of APR-246.
+We have multiple clinical trials of eprenetapopt currently ongoing.
+In the event that an adverse safety issue, clinical hold or other adverse finding occurs in one or more of our clinical trials of eprenetapopt, such event could adversely affect our other clinical trials of eprenetapopt.
 Moreover, there is a relatively limited safety data set for product candidates that are designed to reactivate p53.
-An adverse safety issue or other adverse finding in a clinical trial conducted by a third party with a product candidate reactivate p53, could adversely affect our clinical trials of APR-246.
+An adverse safety issue or other adverse finding in a clinical trial conducted by a third party with a product candidate reactivate p53, could adversely affect our clinical trials of eprenetapopt.